vilgacx/88x31/README.md

 # 88x31

 A Collection of 88x31px GIFs.
+The website allows you to easily search for 88x31 GIF(s).
 Vist https://vilgacx.github.io/88x31 to search for GIFs.

 You can add your own GIF(s) or add relevent GIF(s) from these sites: